StructSeeker/hypothes.is-epubjs-reader/README.md

 # A epub Reader that allow hypothes.is

-This cloud-based epub reader allow hypothes.is browser extension (chrome on pc, kiwibroswer on android, resp.) to be run for particular uploaded epub book.
+This cloud-based epub reader allow which enable hypothes.is annotation tool (a web/pdf/epub annotation tool) and allow you to read epub book form local and internet source.

+[Try it](https://structseeker.github.io/hypothes.is-epubjs-reader/)!

 Read your epub file using the top-right upload button, the file is not transmitted to any remote server.

-[Try it](https://structseeker.github.io/hypothes.is-epubjs-reader/)!

 ## Features